MadeInPierre/finalynx/README.md

 ## 📄 License
 This project is under the [GPLv3 License](./LICENSE) meaning anyone can use, share, extend, and contribute to this project as long as their changes are integrated to this repo or also published using GPLv3.
 Please contact me for any specific licensing requests.

-:warning: Use at your own risk.
-I'm not responsible for any issues with your Finary account.

 ## 💌 Donations
 [<img align="right" src="https://www.mathisplumail.com/wp-content/uploads/2021/04/coffee.png" width="161" />](https://www.buymeacoffee.com/MadeInPierre)